-NEW: China launched an unmanned lunar probe Monday
+China will launch an unmanned lunar probe in December

 Chang'e-3 will release a solar-powered rover on the moon's surface